driegert/rPackageWithPython/README.md

 virtual environment exists and will throw an error with a message if it was not.

+You do _not_ need to write your own Python scripts.
+You can simply wrap existing Python functions as long as you ensure that the appropriate Python packages are imported.

+As a result, you may end up with a package that has _no_ `.py` files.

+I believe this is okay at the moment, but will need to look into whether the package will throw a fit without any `.py` files.
+If it does, leave the original `add_numbers` Python function and `pyfunc.py` file in the `inst/python` folder.

 ## `roxygen2`

 I find it easiest to use `roxygen2` for documentation.
 This will also